RI DAILY

 The likely and the inevitable

-Roosevelt Island is the closest a lot of people can get to Manhattan’s bigger island toll-free.
+Roosevelt Island is the closest spot where people from Brooklyn and Queens can get to Manhattan’s bigger island toll-free.
 That makes our parking spaces more valuable, including those in Motorgate.

 So, expect an increase in drivers from Queens and Long Island cruising for open spots anywhere on Main Street.
 And hopping on Red Buses for a ride to the Tram or subway.
 A $2.95 fare beats $15 any day.